kwaldenphd/facial-recognition/congressional-hearings-reports.md

 ##  Senate Subcommittee on Privacy, Technology and the Law (July 2012)

-In July 2012, The Senate Judiciary Committee Subcomittee on Privacy, Technology and the Law heled a hearing "What Facial Recognition Technology Means for Privacy and Civil Liberties."
-The hearing included testimony from Federal Bureau of Investigation, Federal Trade Commission, Facebook, MorphoTrust USA, Carnegie Mellon University, National Sheriffs' Association, and Duke University representatives.
+In July 2012, The Senate Judiciary Committee Subcommittee on Privacy, Technology and the Law held a hearing "What Facial Recognition Technology Means for Privacy and Civil Liberties."
+The hearing included testimony from the Federal Bureau of Investigation, Federal Trade Commission, Facebook, MorphoTrust USA, Carnegie Mellon University, National Sheriffs' Association, and Duke University representatives.

 - [Link to hearing homepage (includes testimony transcripts and hearing video)](https://www.judiciary.senate.gov/meetings/what-facial-recognition-technology-means-for-privacy-and-civil-liberties)